Skip to main content

 • Comparing prices: Each pharmacy can charge what it wants for Ozempic and other drugs, and the difference between those prices could be hundreds.
 So, a little shopping around could help save some money.

-• Asking your doctor: If your insurance denies Ozempic, “try seeing if your physician can help,” Dr. Rao says.
+• Asking your healthcare provider: If your insurance denies Ozempic, “try seeing if your physician can help,” Dr. Rao says.
 “We can call the insurance provider and make a case for why the medication is medically necessary.”

 • Considering alternatives: Ozempic doesn’t have generic alternatives, but there are other antidiabetic and weight loss drugs out there—and there’s a chance that some Ozempic alternatives could have lower prices or better BCBS coverage.
 Also, semaglutide is currently on the FDA drug shortage list, “which means other manufacturers can produce it,” Dr. Foxman says.
 “I would only recommend considering this option from a manufacturer that uses the federally approved ingredient (not Semaglutide salt).”